 6. Find clients

-I believe that you’re now ready to make money translating.
+I believe that you’re now ready to make money online translating.
 Now it’s time to get clients and make some money.
 Here are a few ways you can use to find clients:

 - Sending cold emails/applications: Search for translation agencies and submit your resume to be considered for freelance work.
 You can also search for companies that are looking for translators and send them an email expressing your desire to offer them your translation services.